lucky-wolf/DW2-XL/README.md

 - There is a 4th level of colonization modules
   - 50M, 100M, 150M, 200M capacity.
     - The larger capacities give the AI a much better chance of expanding at a more profitable rate without the micromanagement a Human player might indulge in.
+    - Currently, the denser modules give a discount on resources required per pop, 0, 10%, 20%, and 30%.
   - Static energy requirements are much higher than vanilla.
   - Static energy cost scales with capacity (so you're unlikely to be able to have more than 1 on a single ship).
-    - note: you can still manage it in some situations - however, it's expensive, and not an easy way to out-colonize the AI as compared to vanilla.
+  - It is still entirely possible to use more than one module on a given colonizer, boosting your capacity further.
+This is the same as vanilla, but can create ships that are hard for your economy to stomach, so use wisely.

 ## Planetary Facilities
 - Maintenance is greatly reduced.
   - This is to make it possible to not wreck yours or the AI's economy.
+  - Typically maintenance is 10% of initial buld cost.

 ## Bug Fixes: Base Game
-- Technocracy is only available to Ackdarians, as stated in the game's original messaging.
-  - Although they've updated vanilla to give Zenox technocracy, the Zenox already start with a +20 to all research on their homeworld.
-This is already obscene, and the do NOT need to double that with technocracy.
-So NO, it is not available to them in this mod.
-- Giving crew to Star Marine Barracks fixes those components to work as expected in the ship designer.
+- Star Marine Barracks has crew which fixes those components to work as expected in the ship designer.
+  - There are multiple levels of the Marine Barracks, with increasing capacity.
+  - They are always lower in capcity than the non-marine, standard crew quarters.
+  - Standard crew quarters also has a better damage reduction than marine barracks.
 - Troop Academy is limited to 1 per Empire, plugging an exploit for the player (AIs didn't build more than one).

 ## Bug Fixes: Early versions of this mod